listiary/DescribeLanguage/README.md

 _Maintaining large data lists, made easy_

-Describe is a domain specific language used to write and maintain complex data lists that are compiled on demand to different languages, like html, xml, xaml, sql or json.
-Describe is simple to use, intuitive and easy to master, and readily extendible.
+Describe is a domain-specific language used to write and maintain complex data lists that can be compiled on demand into different languages, including HTML, XML, XAML, SQL, and JSON.
+Describe is simple to use, intuitive and easy to master, and readily extendable.

-Second-brain apps and some websites are some of the use cases, although anything that someone would rather think about in terms of lists is a good candidate.
+Describe was developed as the markup language behind the Listiary wiki engine, in much the same way that Wiki Markup powers MediaWiki and, by extension, Wikipedia.

+Nevertheless, Describe is a standalone language and can be used independently of Listiary.
+It is a niche language, but a robust and modular one, with virtually no learning curve.

 ## Get in touch